Toddler Program

 Environment

 The environment of our toddler classroom focuses on educator – student interactions, that are high quality in teacher sensitivity, conducting facilitated exploration, and creating a relational climate.
 Toddler environments are carefully designed through the utilization of the Infant/Toddler Environment Rating Scale (ITERS – 3).
 Applying an environment assessment tool helps sustain environmental quality, and safety using age-appropriate materials, and classroom furniture.
-Environment planning is directed by The Infant/Toddler Learning and Development Program Guidelines, Second Edition, developed by the Early Learning and Care Division, CDE.
+Environment planning is directed by The Infant/Toddler Learning and Development Program Guidelines, Second Edition, developed by the CDE, Early Learning and Care Division.
 Teacher – Student interactions are guided by Developmentally Appropriate Practices (DAP).
 Utilizing DAP guarantees that the early learning environment is safe, nurturing, and supportive.

 Next